NEWS and Happenings

 Under the Athletes tab is a new page, Athletes Stories.
 Our first athlete written article is from our own Steven Smith, about his recent trip to Hilton, Head, SC and his experience at the Special Olympic National Tennis Championship.
 Way to go Steven...
 We encourage all New Hanover County athletes to submit articles for us to publish.
 Contact Tiffany at

-Practices will be held at Williston Middle School starting in early March.
+Practices will be held at Williston Middle School each Wednesday for all levels.

 Welcome to Special Olympics New Hanover County, North Carolina.
 Special Olympics New Hanover County provides year-round sports training, competition, social events and Camp Shriver summer camp for people eight years of age and older with intellectual disabilities.
 In New Hanover County, over 600 athletes participate in Special Olympics.
 Our program receives no government funding and relies solely on private and corporate support as well as the efforts of over 300 volunteers to provide these services at no cost to the athletes or their families.